 Unfortunately, it’s very common for taxpayers to miss both the filing deadline and the payment deadline.
 Luckily, if you miss both of these deadlines, you won’t be doubly penalized.
 You will only need to deal with the 0.5 percent penalty for late payment.

 After you’ve submitted your return and paid your taxes, it’s possible that the IRS will determine that you actually owe more than you initially calculated.
 If this occurs, you will be sent an Issuance of Notice alerting you that you need to make an additional tax payment.
 After you have received this notice, you will need to make your tax payment within 21 calendar days.
-If you do not make a payment within this time frame, you will be charged the 0.5 percent tax penalty per month until your debt is fulfilled.
+If you do not make a payment within this time frame, you will be charged the 0.5 percent tax penalty per month until your outstanding balance is fulfilled.